- Off road parking

 - Broadband / WiFi

 All ground floor.
-One double bedroom.
+One king-size bedroom.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room with open fire.

 Note: Babes-in-arms only